 As with the other amino acids, excellent sources of alanine include meat, poultry, fish, eggs, and dairy products.
 Some protein-rich plant foods like avocado also supply alanine.
 Specific foods containing alanine include gelatins, egg white, pork skins, seaweed, fish and bacon.

-L-Carnosine is a dipeptide composed of the covalently bonded amino acids beta alanine and histidine and is found in the brain, heart, skin, muscles, kidneys and stomach.
-L-Carnosine helps promote healthy aging, cell function, rejuvenation and protects the aging process of the brain.
+L-Carnitine is a dipeptide composed of the covalently bonded amino acids beta alanine and histidine and is found in the brain, heart, skin, muscles, kidneys and stomach.
+L-Carnotine helps promote healthy aging, cell function, rejuvenation and protects the aging process of the brain.